Selling an inherited property

 If you decide to sell your inherited property, you will need to consider the options available to you and select the method of sale that best suits your personal circumstances.
 Some options for how to sell an inherited house are:

-- Selling inherited property on the open market: Listing your inherited property on the open market is the most common way to sell a house and the best way to achieve the highest price from a sale.
+- Selling an inherited property on the open market: Listing your inherited property on the open market is the most common way to sell a house and the best way to achieve the highest price from a sale.
 Estate agents can provide you with a property valuation, organise viewings, help with negotiations and provide support in any situations that arise once you have a buyer in place.
 That said, selling your house on the open market comes with no guarantees.
 It currently takes an average of around 6 months to sell a house on the open market.
 Add to this conveyancing time and probate, and you could easily be looking at well over a year.